 Other cherry blossom spots mentioned above also have illuminations, such as Matsumoto Castle, Ueda Castle, and Komoro Kaikoen.

 Counterclockwise from top: Nitanda no Sakura (Ogawa Village), Koboyama (Matsumoto City), Chikumagawa Teibo no Sakura (Obuse Town)

 You can find cherry blossoms spots almost anywhere in Nagano, both in the heart of the city and spread across the countryside.
 As you travel around, you may find that your favorite spot isn’t one of the crowded parks, but rather a singular cherry tree that grows between terraced rice fields.
 The following spots are popular among local residents, but are still not on international travelers’ radars just yet.

-Nitanda no Sakura, a hill covered in cherry blossoms in Ogawa Village, blooms in late April.
+Nitanda no Sakura (April 16th), a hill covered in cherry blossoms in Ogawa Village, blooms in late April.
 The many varieties of cherry paint the hill in myriad shades of pink, in contrast with the brilliant, white Japanese Alps in the distance.

 Koboyama, located south of Matsumoto City, is a small hill that overlooks the urban sprawl and is covered in over 4,000 cherry trees.

 In Obuse, along the Chikuma River can be found the Chikumagawa Teibo no Sakura (April 28th), over 600 Yaezakura trees spanning a length of 4 kilometers.
 At the same time, you can see fields of flowering nanohana and snowy mountains in the distance.